top of page

 • Low-threshold showers or wet rooms with a small sill are easier to install and often meet safety needs, especially when paired with transfer benches or handheld shower heads.

-Sometimes the smartest first step isn't construction, it’s assistive equipment.
+Sometimes the smartest first step isn't construction; it’s assistive equipment or devices.

 Man watching someone write on pad

-• Portable commodes, bed rails, transfer poles, and mechanical lifts can offer immediate support with little or no disruption.
+• Portable commodes, bed rails, transfer poles, railings, portable ramps, and mechanical lifts can offer immediate support with little or no disruption.

 • These options are ideal if you're not ready for a remodel or need to see what works best before committing.